Azure/azure-powershell/src/ResourceMover/examples/Resolve-AzResourceMoverMoveCollectionDependency.md

 Status         : Succeeded
 ```

-Computes, resolves and validate the dependencies of the moveresources in the Move collection.
+Compute, resolve and validate the dependencies of the Move Resources in the Move collection.